ku-cms/TrackerDAQ/README.md

 Once the scan is finished, you can analyze the data.
-To analyze the data for a specific cable, run this script from the "DAQSettings_v1" directory and provide the cable number as the first argument.
+To analyze the data for a specific cable, run this script from the "DAQSettings_v1" directory and provide the cable number as the first argument (this must be an integer).
 ```
 ./TrackerDAQ/scripts/analyze.sh <cable number>
 ```
 This script copies the data to the "data" directory (yes, it's a fancy name) and then runs a python script to create plots of all scans for that cable.
+The plots are stored in... yes, you guessed it... the "plots" directory.

 NOTE: The script also prints out the result for one of the scans found in the directory, but currently this is a random scan based on the order of matching files for that cable number.